Table of Contents

 Don’t Restrict

 When you restrict food your body starts to overcompensate in an attempt to nourish itself.
 You will often find yourself obsessed with food and lacking the pleasure of eating altogether.
+This includes food restriction at certain times of the day such as intermittent fasting.

 Food restriction, both mental and physical can cause: